mpevec/vuestarter/README.md

-# SASS, Vue Starter Kit
+# SASS, Vue, Axion, Gulp Starter Kit

-For easier start.
+For easier start to create simple web application using mentioned technologies.
+It uses Gulp only as devDependency, other libraries are loaded via CDNs.

 ***